 Is Jessica Dime Still Pregnant?
-‘Love And Hip Hop Atlanta’ Star Revealed News In Season 7 Episode 3
+‘Love And Hip-Hop: Atlanta’ Star Revealed News In Season 7, Episode 3

-Love and Hip-Hop Atlanta star Jessica Dime got engaged to NBA player Shawne Williams last year.
-In LHHATL Season 7 Episode 3, Jessica Dime revealed that she is pregnant, according to Hollywood Life.
+Love and Hip-Hop: Atlanta star Jessica Dime got engaged to NBA player Shawne Williams last year.
+In LHHATL Season 7, Episode 3, Jessica Dime revealed that she is pregnant, according to Hollywood Life.
 However, there have been no photos of Dime’s baby bump.

-In the episode, it was revealed that Rod “Shooter” Gates son was murdered.
+In the episode, it was revealed that Rod “Shooter” Gates’ son was murdered.
 LHHATL aired some footage of the funeral where it was revealed that Shooter’s son was 21-years-old when he was gunned down over an argument.

-Shooter’s son died about 7 months ago, which means that Jessica Dime should be heavily pregnant.
-However, Dime has not posted any photos on her Instagram leaving fans speculating about her pregnancy.
+Shooter’s son died about seven months ago, which means that Jessica Dime should be heavily pregnant.
+However, Dime has not posted any photos on her Instagram, leaving fans speculating about her pregnancy.

-Jessica’s last Instagram photo of herself is a throwback picture of Hip Hop producer Zaytoven in January.
+Jessica’s last Instagram photo of herself is a throwback picture of hip-hop producer Zaytoven in January.
 All the subsequent Instagram updates are promos for her music.

 A report published on Starcasm.net writes that Jessica Dime is likely about halfway through her pregnancy.

-Last year Jessica Dime revealed her interest in a wedding special on Love and Hip-Hop Atlanta.
+Last year Jessica Dime revealed her interest in a wedding special on Love and Hip-Hop: Atlanta.
 However, the rapper and former stripper admitted that it is out of her hands and fans should request it.

-In the recent episode of Love and Hip-Hop Atlanta, Jessica Dime took a pregnancy test with her fiancé Shawne Williams when she found out the good news.
-Dime decided to keep her pregnancy a secret from the other cast members until she passes the 3 months mark.
+In the recent episode of Love and Hip-Hop: Atlanta, Jessica Dime took a pregnancy test with her fiancé Shawne Williams when she found out the good news.
+Dime decided to keep her pregnancy a secret from the other cast members until she passes the three-month mark.

 While Williams is out of town playing basketball, Dime doesn’t let her pregnancy get in the way of her career and shoots a music video despite going through pregnancy sickness.